+Students registered for all courses necessary to complete requirements for graduation may participate in Commencement.
 Students registered for all courses necessary to complete requirements for graduation who encounter unusual and extenuating circumstances prohibiting the completion of all requirements, may petition the Office of Academic Affairs to participate in commencement.
 Students must meet the minimum requirements to graduate in order to participate in commencement.
 Students with outstanding coursework will not be permitted to participate.
+No student may participate in Commencement unless final academic clearance is given by the Registrar, final financial clearance is given by the Business Office and Financial Aid, and final clearance by Career Development Services.